Have a read on below at some quick stats and facts on the Baltimore Ravens to get you started:

 |Team in a Tweet:||Need to get that extra edge to be a real Super Bowl threat.|

 Want to know when the Baltimore Ravens are playing next, and who their opponent is?
-Have a read on below for more information about Baltimore Ravens next games and any available results:
+Have a read on below for more information about Baltimore Ravens next games and all available results:

 While the Baltimore Ravens entered the NFL in 1996, football in Baltimore could be traced back to the 1940s, where the city was awarded the financially stricken Miami Seahawks who competed in the All-America Football Conference (AAFC) and were renamed as the Colts when they played in the 1950 NFL season, (the AAFC and the NFL merged in 1949).